hiqdev/hiqdev.com-core/src/pages/articles/app-organization.md

 You can find more information and examples as well as ask your questions at GitHub: [hiqdev/composer-config-plugin](https://github.com/hiqdev/composer-config-plugin).

 Here is an example of a simple plugin [hiqdev/yii2-yandex-plugin](https://github.com/hiqdev/yii2-yandex-plugin).
-It shows advantages of this approach.
-To get Yandex.Metrika counter on your site it is only necessary to require the plugin and provide `yandexMetrika.id` parameter.
+It shows the advantages of this approach.
+To get Yandex.Metrika counter on your site it is only necessary to require the plugin and provide the `yandexMetrika.id` parameter.
 And that's it!

+No need to:
+- copy-paste anything to your config.
+- add widgets into the layout.
-No need to copy-paste anything to your config, no need to add widget into layout &mdash; no need to touch your working code.
-Plugin is an entire piece of functionality which allows to extend system without making chages to existing code.
+- touch your working code.

+The Plugin is an entire piece of functionality which allows you to extend the system without making changes to existing code.

 <img src="https://cdn.hiqdev.com/hiqdev/shtrih.png" align="right"/>

 &mdash; What?
-One can create a new feature and don't break old ones?!<br>
+One can create a new feature and not break old ones?!<br>
 &mdash; Yes.<br>
 &mdash; Awesome!
 No need to write tests anymore?<br>
 &mdash; No...
 That will not pass...<br>

-In total, `composer-config-plugin` provides plugin system and enables reuse of smaller pieces of software.
+In summary, the `composer-config-plugin` provides a plugin system  enabling the reuse of smaller pieces of software.

 It's time to return to the main question &mdash; how to organize big reusable projects.
-Once again proposed solution: create project as a system of plugins organized in the proper hierarchy.
+Once again the proposed solution: Create a  project as a system of plugins organized in the proper hierarchy.

 ## Packages hiararchy

-Simpliest project structure is the following &mdash; our project requires framework and third party extensions with composer (I call *third party* those extensions that are not part of our project).
-So we have this simple packages (repositories) hierarchy:
+The simplest project structure is the following &mdash; our project requires a framework and third party extensions with composer (I call *third party* those extensions that are not part of our project).
+So we have this simple package (repositories) hierarchy:

-- project that has grown up from an application template;
+- A project that has grown up from an application template including;
-    - extensions;
+    - extensions, and a,
     - framework.

-I will not burden you with all the different variants of hierarchy that we've tried and rejected after practical operations.
-And here is the optimal hierarchy we've finally stick to:
+I will not burden you with all the different variants of this hierarchy that we've tried and rejected after practical operations.
+So  here is the optimal hierarchy we've finally decided to stick to:

 - *"root"*
     - plugins that are specific for this variant of project;
     - main project;
-        - plugins of project;
+        - plugins of the project;
         - *third-party* plugins;
         - basic project;
-            - plugins needed for basic project;
+            - plugins needed for the basic project;
             - framework.

-Hierarchy displays who requires whom, i.e. *"root"* requires main project, which in turn requires basic project, and basic project requires framework.
+This Hierarchy displays who, in a coding sense, `requires` whom, i.e. *"root"* `requires` the  main project, which in turn  `requires` the basic project, and the basic project then `requires` the framework.

 &mdash; Wow-wow!
 Easy!
 What's a "root" and "basic project"?

-Sorry, I've come up to all this myself and didn't find suitable terminology so I had to invent.
-I'll be grateful for better variants.
+Sorry, I've come up with all of this myself and perhaps didn't use suitable terms so I have had to improvize or invent a few terms.
+I'll be grateful for your suggestion of better variants of these terms.

-I call *"root"* the most external package that containts code, config and other files specifical for this particular installation of your project &mdash; things this installation is different from main project.
-Ideally it contains just a few files, more about it below.
+I call *"root"* the most external package that containts code, the config and other files specifically for this particular installation and that are unique to your project &mdash; things this installation distinguishes it from the main project.
+Ideally it contains just a few files.
+More about it below.

-*"Basic project"* (or basic application) is what `yii2-app-basic` turns into using this approach.
-I.e. it is reusable application basis implementing some basic functions and arranged as a plugin.
+*"Basic project"* (or basic application) is what `yii2-app-basic` turns into or develops into using this approach. i.e. it is a reusable base application that implements some basic functions arranged as a plugin.
 You don't have to create *"basic project"* yourself.
-It can be developped by a community like `yii2-app-basic`.
-We are developing HiSite, more about it below.
+It can be developed by a community like `yii2-app-basic`.
+We are developing HiSite according to this method.
+More about it below.

-Thus packages form hierarchy of composition.
-An outer package uses inner one mostly reusing its behavior but redifining own specifics; *"root"* uses and specifies main project and so on: main project uses basic project; basic project &mdash; framework.
+Thus packages form the hierarchy of the composition.
+An outer package uses the inner one mostly by reusing its behavior but redefining its own specifics; *"root"* uses and specifies the  main project and so on: main project uses the basic project; basic project &mdash; framework.

 It's necessary to clarify that we are talking of code organization only, i.e. how to split code into packages/plugins.
 Architectural division of code into layers is independent of division info packages of course.
-But the can complement each outher.
-E.g. domain logic can be taken away into separate package to be reused between different projects.
+But they can complement each other. e.g. domain logic can be separated into separate packages to be reused between different projects.

 &mdash; Uh-oh!
-Example needed!
+An Example is needed!

-For example you create a lot of simple business card websites.
-Basic functions are the same for all sites but you offer paid features e.g. catalog.
+For example, you create a lot of simple business card websites.
+Basic functions are the same for all sites but you offer paid features e.g. a catalog.
 And sites differ in design and parameters.
-You could organize your code in packages forming hierarchy this way:
+You could organize your code in packages forming a hierarchy this way:

 - `business-card-no42.com` &mdash; *"root"*;
     - `myvendor/yii2-theme-cool` &mdash; this site specific plugin;